Applications

 These simulators can produce responses to input sollicitations.
 Based on these signals and the outputs measurements, one can use the MOR toolbox to construct an exact (or approximate) model of the channel, even if this latter is represented by complex and irrational functions.

-In the context of hydro-electrical channels, this model approximation/construction allowed engineers obtaining models that are then utilisable by control specialists to design an output regulation controllers for the level and power regulation (see [ECC]
+In the context of hydro-electrical channels, this model approximation/construction allowed engineers obtaining models that are then utilisable by control specialists to design an output regulation controllers for the level and power regulation [ECC]

 [ECC]